NGFW Clusters

 states:

-- UNKNOWN—Clustering is not enabled.
-Node remains in this state until a cluster configuration push from Panorama or a commit enables clustering.
+- UNKNOWN—Clustering isn’t enabled.
+The node remains in this state until a cluster configuration push from Panorama or a commit enables clustering.

 - INIT—Node transitions from UNKNOWN to INIT state after clustering is enabled.
 Node remains in INIT state until cluster initialization of node is complete.
-Node transitions to ONLINE state if INIT criteria are met.
-If INIT criteria fail to be met, node transitions to ONLINE state after a timeout.
+The node transitions to ONLINE state if INIT criteria are met.
+If INIT criteria fail to be met, the node transitions to ONLINE state after a timeout.

 - ONLINE—Node is passing traffic and working as expected.

 - DEGRADED—Node transitions to DEGRADED state when a soft fault occurs.
-DEGRADED state allows L7 continuity for sessions that the DEGRADED state device owns.
+DEGRADED state allows Layer 7 continuity for sessions that the DEGRADED state device owns.
 Traffic links are down in DEGRADED state.
-Node can transition from DEGRADED to INIT state if all the faults are resolved.
+The node can transition from DEGRADED to INIT state if all the faults are resolved.

 - FAILED—Node transitions to FAILED state when a hard fault occurs.
-FAILED state has traffic ports down and doesn't allow L7 continuity.
-Node can transition from FAILED to INIT state if all the faults are resolved.
+FAILED state has traffic ports down and does not allow Layer 7 continuity.
+The node can transition from FAILED to INIT state if all the faults are resolved.

 - SUSPENDED—Triggered by administrator.
 Another cause of SUSPENDED state is if a node state flaps to DEGRADED or FAILED state repeatedly; the node is SUSPENDED after six flaps.
 An administrator can unsuspend the node.
-SUSPENDED state has traffic ports down and doesn't allow L7 continuity.
+SUSPENDED state has traffic ports down and does not allow Layer 7 continuity.

 Because the collective states of the nodes in an NGFW cluster determine the cluster